One of the best parts about living in Maryland is that we get to experience all the seasons.

 One of the worst parts about living in Maryland is that we get to experience all the seasons. 🙂

-This year, we got walloped with 30″ of snow in the span of a day and a half… which meant we hunkered down for a few days before we were able to shovel our way out.
+In 2015, we got walloped with 30″ of snow in the span of a day and a half… which meant we hunkered down for a few days before we were able to shovel our way out.
 I find that we do that a lot in the winter, just go into hibernate mode, and when Spring comes we open up.
 We clean up the messes we left and finally get our year started with the work we put off during the colder months.

 One of those things is finances.
 We’re essentially forced to deal with it because of taxes but we shouldn’t let our money moves stop there.
 There are a lot of things you should be doing right now to set yourself up for a successful year and many of them do not take a lot of time.

 Here are the spring cleaning money moves I recommend:

 You can do way more than what’s on this list, it is by no means exhaustive, but these are the ones that offer the most impact for your time.

 Request a credit line increase

 Why should you do this?
 Credit utilization (credit used divided by total credit available) is an important factor in your credit score, which is one of the most important numbers in your life once you reach adulthood.
 The difference of a few points can mean thousands of dollars in interest payments so you want it as high as possible.